woodskevinj/mlb-stats-ml/README.md

 ---
-⚾ MLB Player Stats ML Project
+# ⚾ MLB Player Stats ML Project

 End-to-end machine learning system predicting MLB player performance metrics using scikit-learn, SHAP, and Flask.
-Includes full EDA, preprocessing, model training, explainability, and serving.
+Includes full EDA, preprocessing, model training, explainability, containerization, and serving.
 ---

 ## 🧩 Project Overview

-This repository contains a complete **Applied ML Engineering workflow**, from **data ingestion and preprocessing** to **model serving**.
+This repository contains a complete **Applied ML Engineering workflow**, from **data ingestion and preprocessing** to **model serving and container deployment**.
-It uses MLB player statistics to train a regression model that predicts **On-Base Percentage (OBP)** based on offensive performance metrics.
+It uses MLB player statistics to train a regression model that predicts **On-Base Percentage (OBP)** from key offensive metrics.

-Developed as part of a **30-day MLOps upskilling sprint**, emphasizing reproducibility, pipeline design, and deployable ML systems.
+Developed as part of a **30-day MLOps upskilling sprint**, emphasizing reproducibility, modular pipeline design, and real-world deployment readiness.

 ---